 The Journal of Institutional Economics is devoted to the study of the nature, role and evolution of institutions in the economy, including firms, states, markets, money, households and other vital institutions and organizations.
 It welcomes contributions by all schools of thought and academic disciplines that can contribute to our understanding of the features, development and functions of real world economic institutions and organizations.

-Many economists regard the principle of scarcity as central.
-However, this principle is not generally extended to scarcity of human cognitive or calculative abilities: these are often assumed to be unlimited.
-Furthermore, social institutions are often assumed as given, freely available, or producible at insignificant cost.
+Social institutions are often assumed as given, freely available, or producible at insignificant cost.
 In contrast, institutional economics regards institutions as costly to produce, and sees human beings as reliant on social customs and institutions in order to make decisions.
-Institutional economics addresses the issues of learning and cognition, and their relationship with institutional structures, cultures, routines, and habits.
+Institutional economics highlights the importance of learning and scarce cognitive abilities, and their relationship with institutional structures, cultures, routines, and habits.

 The Journal of Institutional Economics is dedicated to the development of cutting edge research within this broad conception of institutional economics.
-It encompasses research in both the ‘original’ and ‘new’ traditions of institutional economics, from Gustav Schmoller, Thorstein Veblen, John R. Commons, Wesley Mitchell and Gunnar Myrdal, to Ronald Coase, Oliver Williamson, Douglass North and many others.
+It encompasses research in both the ‘original’ and ‘new’ traditions of institutional economics, from Gustav Schmoller, Thorstein Veblen, John R. Commons, Wesley Mitchell and Gunnar Myrdal, to Ronald Coase, Friedrich Hayek, Douglass North, Elinor Ostrom, Oliver Williamson and many others.

 The Journal of Institutional Economics promotes theoretical and empirical research that enhances our understanding of the nature, origin, role and evolution of socio-economic institutions.
 Ideas from many disciplines, such as anthropology, biology, geography, history, law, politics, psychology, philosophy, social theory and sociology, as well as economics itself, are important for this endeavor.